Report time processing

 - Start New Visit with Event: A new session starts when an event is fired, regardless of whether a session has timed out.
 The newly created session includes the event that started it.
 Additionally, you can use multiple events to start a session and a new session fires if any of those events are observed in the data.
 This setting will impact your visit count, the visit segmentation container, and the visit expiration logic on eVars.

 Report Time Processing does not support all metrics and dimensions available in traditional Analytics reporting.
-Virtual report suites utilizing Report Time Processing are only accessible in Analysis Workspace and will not be accessible in Reports & Analytics, Ad Hoc Analysis, Data Warehouse, Report Builder, Data Feeds, or the reporting API.
+Virtual report suites utilizing Report Time Processing are only accessible in Analysis Workspace and is not accessible in Reports & Analytics, Data Warehouse, Report Builder, Data Feeds, or the reporting API.

 In addition, Report Time Processing only processes data that comes from within the reporting date range (referred to as “date windowing” below).
 This means that eVar values set to “never expire” for a visitor prior to the reporting date range do not persist into the reporting windows and do not appear in reports.
 This also means that customer loyalty measurements are based exclusively on the data present in the reporting date range and not on the entire history prior to the reporting date range.